bgoonz/docs-collection/google-chrome/native-client/cds2014/cpp.md

 What you’ve learned
 -------------------

-In addition to learning a new appreciation for fire, you’ve also made water...
-And while dusting off your C/C++ image manipulation skills, you’ve discovered how easy it is to modify, build, and run a NaCl application that uses PPAPI.
+In addition to learning a new appreciation for fire, you’ve also made water… And while dusting off your C/C++ image manipulation skills, you’ve discovered how easy it is to modify, build, and run a NaCl application that uses PPAPI.

 2D graphics is fun, but now you’re ready to check out the wealth of other <a href="https://src.chromium.org/viewvc/chrome/trunk/src/ppapi/cpp/" class="reference external">PPAPI interfaces available</a>.